seiichiinoue/odcnn/README.md

 # Musical Onset Detection with Convolutional Neural Networks

 ## Summary
-From Audio File, Extract feature imgage like this
+From Audio File, Extract feature image like this

 ![](./image/onset_detection.jpg)